pandosme/flows-1/camera_inventory/README.md

 ```

 # Camera Discovery
 The Axis Discovery node will find cameras on the local network segment using UPnP and/or Bonjour.
-THe discovery will not work if you are running Node-Red in a Docker Container.
+Note that discovery will not work if you are running Node-Red in a Docker Container.

 # Usage
 Use the dashboard to add cameras to inventory.